 Diabetic nephropathy (DN), also referred to as diabetic kidney disease, is a common complication of diabetes.
-Current standard of care fails to halt the frequent progression of DN to kidney disease and, ultimately, kidney failure—a condition associated with severe morbidity / mortality and high costs to patients, payers, and healthcare systems.
-As a result, key opinion leaders indicate that efficacious therapies for DN are a major unmet need, and they weigh in on the anticipated nephroprotective effects that endothelin receptor antagonists, mineralocorticoid receptor antagonists, and SGLT-2 inhibitor may offer.
+The current standard of care fails to halt the frequent progression of DN to kidney disease and, ultimately, kidney failure—a condition associated with severe morbidity / mortality and high costs to patients and payers.
+As a result, key opinion leaders (KOLs) indicate that efficacious therapies for DN are a major unmet need.
+KOLs weigh in on the anticipated nephroprotective effects that endothelin receptor antagonists, mineralocorticoid receptor antagonists, and SGLT-2 inhibitors may offer.
 These therapies represent the first potentially disease-modifying therapies, should they prove efficacious and safe.
 The increasing prevalence of DN, exacerbated by the dynamics between clinicians seeking to prescribe new, premium-priced therapies and payers seeking to control costs among an already expensive population, will help shape the changing DN market over the next ten years.

 Disease Landscape & Forecast: Comprehensive market intelligence providing world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.